 Coach: Kate Brennan

-Kate will be coaching course participants.
+Kate coaches course participants.
 She is a qualified coach and retired further education and skills inspector.
 She has an MA in teaching adults with learning difficulties, with a strong focus on policy and risk management to enable learners to participate more fully in college life.
 Kate has many years’ experience of working with people at all levels in the FE sector.
 She has a particular interest in capacity building and citizenship in FE for young people with PMLD.

 When will this course be delivered?